 Almonds are also a good source of calcium, 75 mg per serving.
 Having 2 to 4 soaked almonds during pregnancy is good for the growth of the baby and the health of the mother.

 Okra is also a good source of calcium and can be eaten during pregnancy without any side effects.
 Along with calcium, okra is also rich in folate, antioxidants, and vitamins.

-Fig dried or fresh is again a good source for calcium.
-Soaked or fresh 2 to 3 fig daily is good for a pregnant person.
+Fig dried or fresh is again a good source of calcium.
+Soaked or fresh 2 to 3 figs daily is good for a pregnant person.
 Fig is rich in calcium along with vitamins and minerals like potassium.
 Fig is rich in fiber therefore also good during constipation.

 8. Finger millet (Ragi)

 Having finger millet daily also helps in improving the calcium level as it contains around 344 mg calcium per 100 gram (3) which is the highest among all the cereals.
 Finger millet is also rich in protein, dietary fibers, and carbohydrates.